|Profile||General | EIA profile | SEA profile|

 - General information (description of the project, the characteristics and the borders of study area, the main affected parties)

-- A description of the project environment (its physical, biological and socio-cultural conditions and its trends and menaces)
+- A description of the project environment (its physical, biological and socio-cultural conditions and its trends and threats)

 - An identification and evaluation potential positive and negative impacts: direct and indirect, immediate and long-term, major and secondary, local and distant impacts of the project on the environment.